Today we prepare a quick and light vegetable broth:

 – in the freezer for up to 3 months;

-in bowls and containers with a lid or in ice cube trays.
+in bowls and containers with lids or in ice cube molds.

-If you do not consume the boiled vegetables, set them aside and blend them for the preparation of a vegetable stock or sauce.
+If you don’t consume the boiled vegetables, set them aside and blend them for the preparation of a vegetable stock or sauce.

 FAQ (Questions and Answers)

-The vegetable broth or vegetable soup is fat-free, making it ideal for those on a low-calorie diet and in cases of hyperglycemia, prediabetes, and type 2 diabetes.
+The vegetable broth or vegetable stock is fat-free, making it ideal for those following a low-calorie diet and in cases of hyperglycemia, prediabetes, and type 2 diabetes.

 What other vegetables can I use?